ASGRC 522 Financial Code

 1. The Emergency and Capital Project Fund is maintained for the purpose of assuring the integrity and continuance of programs and activities for students and should be 5% of the annual budget.

-2. This account will be available for specific groups or clubs to make request for unexpected costs or the development of innovative programs.
+2. The account will be available for specific groups or clubs to make requests for unexpected costs or the development of innovative programs.

 3. Requests must be submitted to the Dean of Campus Life and Associated Students of Green River College Student Government in which it must be approved with a majority vote in a timely manner.